Phosphodiesterase inhibitor: PDE5

-PDE7 selective inhibitors
+PDE7

 Recent studies have shown quinazoline type PDE7 inhibitor to be potent anti-inflammatory and neuroprotective agents.

-PDE9 selective inhibitors
+PDE9

 Paraxanthine, the main metabolite of caffeine (84% in humans), is another cGMP-specific phosphodiesterase inhibitor which inhibits PDE9, a cGMP preferring phosphodiesterase.
 PDE9 is expressed as high as PDE5 in the corpus cavernosum.

-PDE10 selective inhibitors
+PDE10

 Papaverine, an opium alkaloid, has been reported to act as a PDE10 inhibitor.

 PDE10A is almost exclusively expressed in the striatum and subsequent increase in cAMP and cGMP after PDE10A inhibition (e.g. by papaverine) is "a novel therapeutic avenue in the discovery of antipsychotics".